What is Shoulder Arthritis?

 - Injections.
 Injections of anti-inflammatory and numbing medications quickly decrease pain.

 Nonsurgical treatment options effectively treat the majority of cases of shoulder arthritis.
-If shoulder arthritis does not respond to nonsurgical treatment, an OIOCJ specialist may recommend a minimally invasive shoulder arthroscopy or a complete or partial joint replacement surgery.
-OIOCJ specialists are trained and board-certified to perform all shoulder surgeries, including hemiarthroplasty, total shoulder arthroplasty, and reverse total shoulder arthroplasty.
-To schedule your appointment with an OIOCJ specialist, call 732-201-6990 or visit our contact page.
+If shoulder arthritis does not respond to nonsurgical treatment, an OIBO specialist may recommend a minimally invasive shoulder arthroscopy or a complete or partial joint replacement surgery.
+OIBO specialists are trained and board-certified to perform all shoulder surgeries, including hemiarthroplasty, total shoulder arthroplasty, and reverse total shoulder arthroplasty.
+To schedule your appointment with an OIBO specialist, call 732-201-6990 or visit our contact page.